 Turf ideally needs around four inches of top soil to root in.
 Not everyone will need to add four inches however, you may just need to add an inch or two depending on the quality and depth of the existing soil.
 Top soil is commonly sold in bulk bags which are approximately one cubic metre in size and hold just under a tonne of soil.
 These cover approximately 30m2 to a depth of one inch (2.5cm).
 Turf isn’t the fussiest of plants when it comes to soil.
-It will grow in most soil types so as long as you buy a good quality, screened top soil you can go far wrong.
+It will grow in most soil types so as long as you buy a good quality turf and screened top soil you can't go far wrong.

 Once you are happy with the thickness and the quality of the layer of topsoil that you have, you are ready to carry out the following stages of soil preparation:

 Using a spade (or a powered cultivator if you have a large lawn) the top 15-20cm of soil needs to be turned over and loosened.
 Make sure you break up any larger pieces as you go.

 Any weeds need to be removed from the area, unless you want them interfering with your new lawn.
 This can just be done by hand, or a contact weed killer can be used.
 Avoid residual weed killers as these take some time to flush out the system so will affect your turf.
 Ideally you should just physically remove the weeds including the root, so they won't grow back or interfere with the new lawn.
 If the root is still present they may spring back up again in the new turf.

 Make sure any large stones or debris are removed and the area is clear.
 By buying a good quality screened top soil this task should be quite minimal.
 If you are buying topsoil from us, it will be screened to 10mm and so you can skip this step.

 Step 4: Rake level